-- a name

-- a base address

-- a size

-- a target\index (an IntTab)

-- a cacheability flag
+- a target\index (an IntTab) - a cacheability flag

 The size field is a number of bytes.
 The target\index field identifies the VCI target that contains the corresponding segment, and is used by the interconnect to route a command packet to the proper target.
-The cacheability field is used by the VciXcache component to define if the corresponding segment is cacheable.
+The cacheability field can be used by the cache controllers to define if the corresponding segment is cacheable.

 All segments defined by the system designer for a given architecture must be non-overlaping.